 Real-Time Fraud Detection and Resolution for Financial Switch

-Figure 1 — HPE Shadowbase Active/Active Architecture for a Financial Message Switch
+Figure 1 – Shadowbase Disaster Recovery (DR) Architecture

-One of the largest U.S. processors of credit card transactions provides transaction authorization and settlement services on a pair of HPE NonStop systems.
-The processor is running in an active/active HPE Shadowbase business continuity (BC) architecture (Figure 1).
+One of the largest U.S. processors of credit card transactions provides transaction authorization and settlement services for thousands of attached devices using a home-grown application on a pair of HPE NonStop systems.

-Use HPE Shadowbase Data and Application Integration to bi-directionally integrate the authorization activity in real-time with an off-platform fraud detection solution from Fair Isaac (Figure 2).
+- Use HPE Shadowbase Data and Application Integration to bi-directionally integrate the authorization activity in real-time with an off-platform fraud detection solution from Fair Isaac (Step 2).

 - Identifies and suspends suspicious transactions before authorization occurs